 Popular Shrimp Burrito Restaurants

-- Taco Del Mar: Known for its coastal-inspired burritos, including shrimp.
+- Taco Del Mar: Known for coastal flavors and fresh seafood.

 Cook's Tips for the Best Shrimp Burrito